tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/SDK文档/Android SDK接入指南/接口文档_intl_en.md

 ### Getting in-app message

-A message delivered by you on the console can be received by the application if it inherits `XGPushBaseReceiver` and reloads the `onTextMessage` method.
+A message delivered by you on the frontend can be received by the application if it inherits `XGPushBaseReceiver` and reloads the `onTextMessage` method.
 After successfully receiving the message, the application can handle it based on specific business scenarios.

 >Please make sure that the receiver has been registered in AndroidManifest.xml, i.e., YOUR_PACKAGE.XGPushBaseReceiver is set.